Yachting-Club-CERN/ycc-keycloak-provider/README.md

 - Use *roles* for giving permissions to users, e.g., active, committee, boat licence.
 Prefix roles with `ycc-`, e.g., `ycc-member-active`

-For groups and roles use the `id = name` convention for simplicity (FYI the `name` is exposed to the clients).
 Attributes, groups and roles are available in the as user info on the client side if the client is authorised to access this information.

 ## Configuration